WycliffeAssociates/btt-recorder-docs/docs/mainscreens.rst

 Comparing your recording to the source audio
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have source audio, you can compare the target language recording to the source audio by performing the following steps:
+If you have source audio, you can compare the target language recording to the source audio to see what, if anything, needs to be changed in your translation.
+Perform the following steps:

 1. Tap the **Ear icon** to switch to Source Audio.
 2. Tap the **Play icon** on the gray bar.